KeyBridge/lib-itu-sm2117/README.md

 ___

 ## Contact
-Contact us through GitHub for any comments, questions or pull requests.
+Contact us through our GitHub account for comments, questions, or pull requests.